Hurricane Irma

 How to Apply

-• The processing time for a tree removal/relocation permit (i.e. from application acceptance to the permit being drafted and ready for issuance) is approximately 30 days.
+- The processing time for a tree removal/relocation permit (i.e. application acceptance to the permit draft and issuance) is approximately 21 days

 Closing the permit